Apple sauce: Economy

 Apples are the third most internationally traded fruit, behind bananas and grapes.
 The global apple sauce trade is expanding, with a market valued at US$1.611 billion in 2017 projected to reach US$2.169 billion by the end of the year 2026.
 This increase in demand can be attributed to an increase in interest for apple flavored products, with increased global consumption of apple flavored juices and sauces.

 Apple sauce is most commonly packaged in cups, jars, pouches, and cans.
 Apple sauce cups are the largest segment of the apple sauce market, comprising 40.9% of the revenue share in 2017.

 Brick-and-mortar retail stores account for about 85% of the market share for apple sauce, as compared to 15% among e-retailers.

 Origins

 Sauces made with apples date to at least the Middle Ages.

-Apple butters were brought to the Americas by German immigrants such as the Moravians and Pennsylvania Dutch.
+Apple butters were brought to the Americas by German immigrants such as members of the Moravian Church and Pennsylvania Dutch.
 They are traditionally associated with the Appalachian region of the United States and Southern Pennsylvania.